TheRyan-Git/Guides/muscle-gaining-guide.md

 # Mass (Muscle) Gaining Guide

-Putting on weight (MUSCLE) is scienceable:training, nutrition, and recovery.
+Putting on weight (MUSCLE) is scienceable: training, nutrition, and recovery.
 This guide breaks down everything you need to know.

 ---